 CSS properties in Optimizely

-You can use any CSS property to apply changes to elements in the Editor.
-You cannot, however, target pseudo-elements, such as :active, :focus, :hover, or whole classes, as targeting these types of elements is not supported by in-line CSS.
+You can use any CSS property to apply changes to elements in the Visual Editor.
+You cannot, however, target pseudo-elements, such as :active, :focus, :hover, or whole classes, as inline CSS does not target these element types.